SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise3.md

 A hyperscale (citus) deployment stores table rows on different nodes based on the value of a user-designated column.
 This "distribution column" marks how data is sharded across nodes.
 Let's set the distribution column to be site_id, the shard key.

+> **Note**: You can replace the query with a new one instead of opening a new query everytime for all other subsequent steps.

 6.Now  select **New Query** as done before.
 Then copy and paste the following in the console to see what you just created.

 ```